macmanes-lab/orp_website/index.rst

 ::

+  python3 run_BUSCO.py \
+  -i mergedassembly.orthomerged.fasta \
-  BUSCO.py -m tran --cpu 16 -l ~/busco/eukaryota_odb9 \
+  -m transcriptome --cpu 24 -l eukaryota_odb9 -o orthofused
-  -o assemb_name -i transfuse.fasta

 You should evaluate your assembly with Transrate, in addition to BUSCO.
 A Transrate score > .22 is generally thought to be acceptable, though higher scores are usually achievable.
 There is a ``good*fasta`` assembly in the output directory which you may want to use as the final assembly, for further filtering [e.g., TPM], or for something else.

 ::

   transrate -o assemb_name -t 16 \
-  -a transfuse.fasta \
+  -a mergedassembly.orthomerged.fasta \
   --left skewer-trimmed-pair1.fastq \
   --right skewer-trimmed-pair2.fastq